Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 Common mistakes + quick fixes

-• Starting too fast: pick a pace you can hold for every 100.
+• Starting too fast: choose a true aerobic pace you can hold across every 100.

-• Changing breathing patterns: keep the same rhythm each repeat.
+• Changing breathing patterns: keep one rhythm so effort stays predictable.

-• Skipping cooldown: finish easy so your breathing resets.
+• Skipping cooldown: finish easy to reset breathing and recover cleanly.

 FAQs